kacperlsky/NLP/Readme.md

 Some of these projects were a partial requirement for the COM4513 Natural Language Processing, COM3110 Text Processing as either assignments or labs at The University of Sheffield.

-Requirements:
+**Requirements:**
--to use my files please make sure to install nltk first.
--the rest of necessary libraries such as numpy, matplotlib, pandas and sklearn
+1. to run the projects please make sure to install nltk and other necessary libraries such as numpy, matplotlib, pandas and sklearn.